Canon EOS 7D: Looking Very Promising

 I predict that the price of the 50D is going to drop very fast after its availability in October especially when Nikon will lower the price of the D300 soon.
 I also predict that Canon will release the real successor for the 40D, the EOS 60D in the second half of 2009 finally containing some significant technological improvements.
 As a result of the DEFCON 1 declaration at Canon’s DSLR division, the refresh cycle for the 1D series camera’s has also been shortened from 3 years, and new 1D models are going to appear in 2009 instead of 2010 and likely very early in 2009.

 It looks like the upgrade to the 40D hasn’t come in the form of the 60D, but instead as the EOS 7D, right on time in the second half of 2009 indeed containing some very significant improvements.
-There will still be a 60D coming, and it will be close to the 7D with regards to features.
+There will still be a 60D coming, and it will be close to the 7D with regard to features.
 And by the way, the next 1D is getting close to being announced.

 With the EOS 7D, it seems that Canon has finally listened to what photographers have been saying, looked at what they needed, and designed a camera with the right combination of features.
 Canon appears to be back in the game, and any future DSLR announcements are going to be very exciting.
 It is a pity that it has taken them so long to deliver what we needed.
 The EOS 50D should have been what the 7D is today.
 It was about time Canon got up from their lazy asses and actually delivered something new and exciting.
 Many people who bought the EOS 5D Mark II are now very disappointed, some even mad, because the EOS 7D is in almost all aspects way more advanced than the EOS 5D Mark II, while costing an incredible $1000 less.
 Think about that for a moment.